Last updated on January 30th, 2022 at 05:25 pm

-We indulged into our favourite South Bank walk both times we visited London.
-It goes without saying that it was a lot more pleasant during our recent trip to England when the weather was warm.
-Well, it was hot actually, but you get the point.
-It took us about three hours at a leisurely pace.
-This included endless stops to take photos as well as a half-hour or so stop for a pint.
+We indulge into our favourite South Bank walk every time we visit London.
+It goes without saying that this walk is a lot more pleasant when the weather is warm.
+Our route takes us about three hours at a leisurely pace.
+This includes endless stops to take photos as well as a half-hour or so stop for a pint.
 The route is not at all tiring as it is flat all the way.
 Three hours may sound a lot.
-Yet trust me when I say that it is totally worth it as you get to see many of London’s main attractions.
+Yet trust me when I say that it is totally worth it as you get to see many of London’s main attractions in one go.
 If possible, try to take this walk around sunset when the colours are simply stunning.
 Needless to say that this walk can also be done the other way round.

 Starting point of our South Bank walk: Tower of London & Tower Bridge

-We started our South Bank walk from the iconic castle overlooking the River Thames.
+The starting point for our South Bank walk is the iconic castle overlooking the River Thames.
 The Tower of London is protected as a World Heritage Site by UNESCO and it is a sight for sore eyes as it dominates its surroundings with its impressive size.
-Leaving the White Tower behind us, we turned left and started walking along the river.
-We had just passed the infamous Traitor’s Gate, another entrance to the Tower of London this time from the water, when we stopped in awe.
-The Tower Bridge was there in all its glory forcing us to stop for a while and marvel at how elegantly it played with the summer sun.
-We sat on one of the benches before heading towards the bridge itself and crossing it to get to the south bank of the River Thames.
+Leaving the White Tower behind us, we turn left and start walking along the river, passing by the infamous Traitor’s Gate.
+The latter is yet another entrance to the Tower of London, this time from the water.
+At that point, we always stop in awe as if it’s the very first time we’re standing at this spot.
+The Tower Bridge is right in front of us in all its glory forcing us to stop for a while and marvel at its charms.
+We then head towards the bridge itself before crossing it to get to the south bank of the River Thames.

 Our South Bank walk from Tower Bridge to London Bridge

-Once on the south bank of the Thames, the first building that caught our eye was the City Hall.
-We loved its futuristic, almost sci-fi, design.
-But most of all we loved the ambience around the City Hall.
-People of all ages were enjoying their evening stroll while the sunset dyed the river and the buildings in golden hues.
-We couldn’t help but smile.
-Continuing our South Bank walk, we saw HMS Belfast, a former Royal Navy warship now permanently moored on the River Thames and operating as a museum.
+Once on the south bank of the Thames, the first building that catches the eye is the City Hall.
+We absolutely love its futuristic, almost sci-fi, design.
+But most of all we love the ambiance around the City Hall where people of all ages enjoy their stroll by the river.
+We can’t help but smile.
+Every single time.
+Continuing our South Bank walk, we pass by the HMS Belfast.
+A former Royal Navy warship, the HMS Belfast is now permanently moored on the River Thames and operates as a museum.

-We walked on to explore Bankside, which is the part between London Bridge and Blackfriars Bridge.
+We walk on to explore Bankside, which is the part between London Bridge and Blackfriars Bridge.

 Right after London Bridge the riverside walk is interrupted for a while.
 I know, bummer, right?
-But this way we got to enjoy a great view of The Shard.
+But this way we get to enjoy a great view of The Shard.

-Then, we kept following the street signs pointing towards the South Bank and the London Eye and we were soon next to the water again.
+Then, we follow the street signs pointing towards the South Bank and the London Eye and soon we are next to the water again.

-After Southwark Bridge, our walk was packed with some of London’s best attractions.
+After Southwark Bridge, our walk is packed with some of London’s best attractions.
 First and foremost, Shakespeare’s Globe Theatre, my personal favourite.
-As its name suggests, the original Globe Theatre was a theatre associated with William Shakespeare and was built in London in 1599.
+As its name suggests, the original Globe Theatre was associated with William Shakespeare and was built in London in 1599.
 Nowadays, Shakespeare’s Globe Theatre is a modern reconstruction of the old building.
 It stands roughly 200m from where the original Globe used to be.
-Looking at it is fascinating but I believe that watching a performance there is the real treat.
+Just looking at it is fascinating but we assume that watching a performance there is the real treat.

-Right next to the theatre, we found ourselves outside Tate Modern, London’s spectacular contemporary art gallery.
+Right next to the theatre, we stumble upon Tate Modern, London’s spectacular contemporary art gallery.
 The building itself is extremely interesting as it used to be the former Bankside Power Station.
 Admission to Tate Modern is free of charge and it’s well worth a visit.
 Apart from the various works of art on display, Tate Modern offers breathtaking 360ᵒ views of London’s skyline from its viewing terrace.
 What we love most about Tate Modern, however, is the feeling of inclusion and equality it inspires.
-Rather than being a “don’t touch-don’t speak” kind of museum, Tate Modern resembles more a hub for friends to meet and hang out.
-Then, looking towards the north bank of the river we admired the unusual design of the Millennium Bridge as well as St Paul’s Cathedral.
+Rather than being a don’t touch-don’t speak kind of museum, Tate Modern is in essence a hub for friends to meet and hang out.
+Looking towards the north bank of the river from Tate Modern, the unusual pair of the Millennium Bridge and St Paul’s Cathedral is absolutely gorgeous.